Payment Gateway Business Model: How Payment Gateway Integration can become a Revenue Driver and Customer Acquisition Tool

 Payment Gateway as a Growth Strategy?

 Handing off your most valuable asset [your client base] to a gateway and hoping for the best has been the way most software and SAAS providers have gone about handling their payment gateway integration needs.
+Payment processing integration must be thoughtful and designed with your end user paramount.

 There are options and if implemented strategically can help grow your client base and revenues.
 How?